Gamilaraay: Language

-Gamilaraay language is classified as one of the Pama–Nyungan languages.
+Gamilaroi language is classified as one of the Pama–Nyungan languages.
 The language is no longer spoken, as the last fluent speakers died in the 1950s.
 However, some parts have been reconstructed by late field work, which includes substantial recordings of the related language, Yuwaalaraay, which continued to be spoken down to the 1980s.
 Analysing these materials has permitted a good deal of reconstructive work.
 Robert M. W. Dixon and his student Peter Austin recorded some around Moree, while Corinne Williams wrote a thesis on the Yuwaaliyaay dialect spoken at Walgett and Lightning Ridge.

-The Gamilaraay, like many other tribes, taught young men a secret language, called tyake, during their rites of initiation.
+The Gamilaroi, like many other tribes, taught young men a secret language, called tyake, during their rites of initiation.
 In these systems, the normal profane terms used in everyday speech had to be substituted with the special mystical vocabulary.

 Country

-According to Norman Tindale's estimation, the Gamilaraay's tribal domains encompassed some 29,000 mi2, from around Singleton in the Hunter Valley through to the Warrumbungle Mountains in the west and up through the present-day centres of Quirindi, Gunnedah, Tamworth, Narrabri, Wee Waa, Walgett, Moree, Collarenebri, Lightning Ridge and Mungindi in New South Wales, to Nindigully in south west Queensland.
+According to Norman Tindale's estimation, the Gamilaroi's tribal domains encompassed some 29,000 mi2, from around Singleton in the Hunter Valley through to the Warrumbungle Mountains in the west and up through the present-day centres of Quirindi, Gunnedah, Tamworth, Narrabri, Wee Waa, Walgett, Moree, Collarenebri, Lightning Ridge and Mungindi in New South Wales, to Nindigully in south west Queensland.

 History

-The Kamilaroi were hunters and agriculturalists with a band-level social organisation.
+The Gamilaroi were hunter-gatherers with a band-level social organisation.
 Important vegetable foods were yams and other roots, as well as a sterculia grain, which was made into a bread.
 Insect larvae, frogs, and eggs of several different animals were also gathered.
 Various birds, kangaroos, emus, possums, echidnas, and bandicoots were among the important animals hunted.
 Fish were also consumed, as were crayfish, mussels, and shrimp.
 Men typically hunted, cleaned, and prepared the game for cooking.
 Women did the actual cooking, in addition to fishing and farming.
 Individual Kamilaroi did not eat animals that were their totems.

 The nation was made up of many smaller family groups who had their own parcels of land to sustain them.
 One of the great Kings of this tribe was "Red Chief", who is buried near Gunnedah.
-The Kamilaroi were regarded as fierce warriors and there is ample evidence of intertribal warfare.
+The Gamilaroi were regarded as fierce warriors and there is ample evidence of intertribal warfare.
 The Northern Gamilaroi people have a strong cultural connection with the Bigambul people, and the tribes met regularly for joint ceremonies at Boobera Lagoon near the present-day town of Goondiwindi.